flayner2/TaIGa/README.txt

 assume that the particular information it was trying to get is missing.
 This has a lot to do with the (lack of) stability of NCBI's servers and the Entrez api itself, but also has to do with the sensitivity of Entrez's search functionality.
-One way of handling a big number of organisms with missing data is to go to the output 'TaIGa_missing' file, get all the names there and simply run TaIGa again (don't bother with duplicates, you may leave them there, as TaIGa is now smart enough to handle them).
+One way of handling a big number of organisms with missing data is to go to the output 'TaIGa_missing' file, get all the names there and simply run TaIGa again (don't bother with duplicates, you may leave them there, as TaIGa is smart enough to handle them).
 This will, sometimes, at least reduce the number of organisms with missing data (because this is a countermeasure to broken responses).
 You may have to repeat this several times.